Technology

 Embeddings Never Leave Your Machine

 Person names are local-only and never synced to our servers.
 The cloud side never receives embeddings, appearance logs, confidence scores, or the names you have assigned.
-All biometric matching data stays entirely on your machine.

 Consent That Satisfies BIPA